Yandex Cloud

 Memory (in bytes) allocated to each autovacuum process.

-The minimum value is -1 (disables the setting); the maximum value is 2147483647; the default value is -1.
+The minimum value is -1 (disables the setting), the maximum is 2147483647, and the default value is -1.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Backend flush after All interfaces

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Backslash quote All interfaces